-Instead we prefer to focus all our effort on perfecting our products, achieving incredible aesthetics and consistency, and bringing real human soul to digital medium.
+Instead we prefer to focus our best effort on perfecting our products, achieving incredible aesthetics and consistency, and bringing real human soul into the digital medium.

-RNI Film presets and film styles provide realistic simulation of real film stocks.
-We invest an absolutely enormous time and effort to nail down the colours.
-And even more time and effort to test it across a huge range of cameras and subjects.
-This is why RNI is often referred as an industry benchmark and the tool of choice by so many professional photographers and enthusiasts from all over the globe.
+RNI Film profiles, presets and film styles provide realistic simulation of real film stocks.
+We invest an absolutely enormous amount of time and effort into nailing down the colours to achieve the colour harmonies which are beautiful, versatile and complete.
+And then we spend even more time and effort to test it across a wide range of camera models, lighting situations and subjects.
+This is why RNI is often referred to as an industry benchmark and the tool of choice by so many professional photographers and enthusiasts.

 2. Striking diversity.

-RNI All Films - Pro is probably the most comprehensive film-simulating package that exists in the market, offering almost 300 beautiful and accurate simulations of many real film stocks and their variations.
+RNI All Films - Pro is probably the most comprehensive single film-simulating product line that exists in the market, offering almost 300 beautiful and accurate simulations of real film stocks in multiple process variations.

 3. Continuous development and constant improvements.

 Our products are constantly evolving.
 We are not only adding new films but also keep improving their quality and sophistication of the existing presets with every new release.

 4. Attention to our long-term customers.